A good fricase de pollo can solve a lot of problems. I don’t know if that is true, but I know that it can solve me being hungry.

 Being an active member of the internet, I have seen all the memes calling for bloggers to stop including a story before the recipe.

 But this recipe brings back so many memories… haha I’m kidding.
-I will not bore you with the details.
-Just let me know what you think!
+I will not bore you with the details. will jump right into this one

-- 2 cups mojo marinade (store bought is fine)
+- 2 cups mojo marinade (store bought is fine but Abuela’s Counter is better)

 - 1/4 cup olive oil